 Humidification against electric static discharges

-Static electricity and humidity are interconnected due to the fact that humidity is a factor that has a direct influence over the electrical discharges or various electrical potential occurrences of static electricity.
+Electric static discharge (ESD) and humidity are interconnected.
+Humidity levels is a factor that has a direct influence over ESD and various electrical potential occurrences of static electricity.
 Before looking at this relationship between humidity and statistic electricity, and providing a clear definition of humidity, let’s review the aspects of static electricity.

 Static electricity is a force that can be encountered and generated from the existing earthly elements in their natural and original form such as: solids, liquids and gases.